Israel says Gaza City ground offensive against Hamas underway, as Rubio says time "running out" for peace deal

 "They will surround Gaza City on all sides," the IDF said.

-Hospital officials told The Associated Press that Israeli airstrikes overnight in northern Gaza killed at least 20 people.

-Earlier in the day, Israeli Defense Minister Israel Katz said "Gaza is burning," as U.S. Secretary of State Marco Rubio left Israel for Qatar, where he planned to meet with officials still incensed over Israel's strike last week that killed five Hamas members and a local security official.
+Meanwhile, U.S. Secretary of State Marco Rubio traveled Tuesday from Israel to the energy-rich nation of Qatar for talks with its ruling emir, whose country is still incensed over Israel's strike last week that killed five Hamas members and a local security official.

-While Arab and Muslim nations denounced the strike at a summit Monday, they stopped short of any major action targeting Israel, highlighting the challenge of diplomatically pressuring any change in Israel's conduct in the grinding Israel-Hamas war.
+Arab and Muslim nations denounced the strike at a summit Monday but stopped short of any major action targeting Israel, highlighting the challenge of diplomatically pressuring any change in Israel's conduct.

+Egypt, however, escalated its language against Israel, with President Abdel Fattah El-Sisi describing the country as "an enemy" in a fiery speech on Monday in Qatar during the Arab leaders' summit.

+It was the first time an Egyptian leader had used the term since the two countries established diplomatic ties in 1979, said Diaa Rashwan, head of Egypt's State Information Service.

 Separately, a team of independent experts commissioned by the United Nations' Human Rights Council concluded that Israel is committing genocide in Gaza.
 It issued a report Tuesday that calls on the international community to end the genocide and take steps to punish those responsible for it.